xrdocs/automation/_tutorials/wae-smart-licensing.md

 In order to do this, proceed to software.cisco.com and select **Smart Software Manager > Manage Licenses**.

-Under **General > Product Instance Registration Tokens**, select New Token.
+Under **General > Product Instance Registration Tokens**, select **New Token**.
 Enter the description, expiry date and desired number of users.
 After the registration token is generated, download the  file.
-Use a text editor to open and copy the Token string for use in the next step.
+Use a text editor to open and copy the **Token string** for use in the next step.